What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 These amino acids are vital components of feathers, which play a critical role in the biological makeup of birds.

-The fish meal, which comes from processed fish can be called another natural protein source in chicken feed that is excellent.
+Fish meal, derived from processed fish, can be considered another excellent natural protein source in chicken feed.

-It contains 60% to 70% of protein on average and it is very digestible for chicken since it is the richest in essential amino acids.
+It contains an average of 60% to 70% protein and is highly digestible for chickens, as it is rich in essential amino acids.

-In addition, fish meal will also wrap some fantastic omega-3 fatty acids that can gradually improve bird health.
+In addition, fish meal will also provide some fantastic omega-3 fatty acids that can gradually improve bird health.

 Treats like insects and worms are high-protein options that chickens will gather in the wild.

-You can feed chickens mealworms, which offer 50% protein and which one can easily cultivate or buy as a regular feed supplement.
+You can feed chickens mealworms, which offer 50% protein, and which can be easily cultivated or bought as a regular feed supplement.

 Commercial Protein Sources

 The production of modern poultry feed has grown.
-The poultry feed industry phased out synthetic protein feeds, replacing them with nutritionally comparable feeds having verifiable nutrient bioavailability.
+The poultry feed industry has phased out synthetic protein feeds, replacing them with nutritionally comparable feeds that have verifiable nutrient bioavailability.

 Soybean meal, the most widely used commercial protein source for chicken feed, is produced by removing anti-nutritional factors while retaining the high protein content of soybeans.